Wandalen/willbe/doc/version2.eng/concept/SectionSubmodule.md

 # Section <code>submodule</code>

-The section contains information about the submodules.
+The section contains the information about the submodules.

 Submodule is an individual module with its own configuration <code>will-file</code>, which is subordinated to another module.